-- 1 Press [Label] to turn on labels. - 2 Press [Serial].

-- 3 Press the Mode softkey; then, select LIN trigger type. - 4 Press the Signals softkey to open the LIN Signals Menu.
+- 1 Press [Serial]. - 2 Press the Serial softkey, turn the Entry knob to select the desired slot (Serial 1 or Serial 2), and press the softkey again to enable decode. - 3 Press the Mode softkey; then, select LIN trigger type. - 4 Press the Signals softkey to open the LIN Signals Menu.

-5 Press the Source softkey to select the channel connected to the LIN signal line.

-The label for the LIN source channel is automatically set.

-6 Press the Threshold softkey; then, turn the Entry knob to set the LIN signal threshold voltage level to the middle of the LIN signal.

-The threshold voltage level is used in decoding, and it will become the trigger level when the trigger type is set to the selected serial decode slot.

-- 7 Press the Baud Rate softkey to open the LIN Baud Rate Menu. - 8 Press the Baud softkey; then, turn the Entry knob to select the baud rate that matches match your LIN bus signal.
+- 5 Press the Source softkey to select the channel connected to the LIN signal line. - The label for the LIN source channel is automatically set. - 6 Press the Threshold softkey; then, turn the Entry knob to set the LIN signal threshold voltage level to the middle of the LIN signal. - The threshold voltage level is used in decoding, and it will become the trigger level when the trigger type is set to the selected serial decode slot. - 7 Press the Baud Rate softkey to open the LIN Baud Rate Menu. - 8 Press the Baud softkey; then, turn the Entry knob to select the baud rate that matches match your LIN bus signal.